danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 ## FAX: Foreign Account Transfer

 An instructive message commanding the transfer of some amount of funds (measured in the native currency of the *Recipient Chain*) from the (presumed unique or otherwise primary) account owned by the *Origin Chain* to some other destination on the *Recipient Chain*.
 Typically only used for upward messages.
+This cannot directly be used for sending funds from one parachain to another since there is no way of giving attribution for the derivate credit.

 An *Amount of Funds*, measured in the *Native Currency* of the *Recipient Chain* should be transfered from the *Sovereign Account* of the *Origin Chain* to the account identified by a universal `destination` identifier within the context of the *Recipient Chain*.